-Often many of you are wondering isn’t React already existing for many years now and what is the point of the react-native web?
+Often many of you are wondering isn’t React already existed for many years now and what is the point of the react-native web?
 Also, some people are thinking are both React native web and React the same thing?

 It is as simple as that.
 So, if you have an app and you want to build a web version of it, you should definitely learn React Native Web.